rezwan578/South_Asian_socioeconomic_trends_analysis/README.md

 1. Explore economic growth trends
 2. Compare social progress metrics
 3. Assess the impact of governance and stability
 4. Analyze pre- and post-COVID-19 economic shifts
 Through this analysis, we aim to gain insights into each country's developmental trajectory, highlight regional similarities and disparities, and identify areas for policy focus and sustainable development.

-**Countries Included**
+**Countries Included:**
 1. Bangladesh
 2. Bhutan
 3. India